cmugpi/learn-git/src/pres.md

 - Whenever `HEAD` refers to the same commit as a branch, the branch will also be updated to refer to any new commits.
 - No other branches get affected.

+## More examples of checkout

+Remember what files are in our current directory?

+	$ ls
+	main.py  pupper_investigation.txt  readme.md  secret_plans.txt

+What happens when we return to `master`?

+	$ git checkout master
+	Switched to branch 'master'
+	$ ls
+	main.py  readme.md  secret_plans.txt

+## When a file shared between branches is changed

+We can change a file common to both branches.

+	$ git checkout research-doggos
+	Switched to branch 'research-doggos'
+	$ echo 'print("DOGGOS ARE GOOD")' >> main.py
+	$ git add -A
+	$ git commit -m 'note the goodness of doggos' [research-doggos b49f993] note the goodness of doggos 1 file changed, 1 insertion(+)

+## When a file shared between branches is changed

+	$ git checkout research-doggos
+	Already on 'research-doggos'
+	$ python main.py
+	Hello, user
+	Hello, world
+	3
+	DOGGOS ARE GOOD
+	$ git checkout master
+	Switched to branch 'master'
+	$ python main.py
+	Hello, user
+	Hello, world
+	3